Channel

 }

-Note, that if you do any kind of work in between openResource() and channel.send(...), then you should ensure that resource gets closed in case this additional code fails.
+Note that if any work happens between openResource() and channel.send(...), it is your responsibility to ensure that resource gets closed in case this additional code fails.

 Types